-tion law does not prevent employers from taking the necessary steps to ver, the employer's purpose in requesting the employee's vaccine status on rules under the UK GDPR and Data Protection Act 2018.
-Vaccine status is category data in the UK.
+ICO guidance states that data protection law does not prevent employers from taking the necessary steps to keep staff and the public safe.
+However, the employer's purpose in requesting the employee's vaccine status must still comply with data protection rules under the UK GDPR and Data Protection Act 2018.
+Vaccine status is health data and is therefore special category data in the UK.

-a must be necessary for the employer's legitimate interest in meeting its special category data, the employer must also demonstrate that processing alth and safety obligations under employment law (Article 9(2)(b) UK er carry out a Data Protection Impact Assessment (DPIA), to assess the nst the employees' right to privacy.
+Processing of vaccination status data must be necessary for the employer's legitimate interest in meeting its health and safety requirements.
+As special category data, the employer must also demonstrate that processing is necessary for compliance with health and safety obligations under employment law (Article 9(2)(b) UK GDPR).
+This requires that an employer carry out a Data Protection Impact Assessment (DPIA), to assess the need to collect this information against the employees' right to privacy.

-work in, the kind of work your staff do and the health and safety risks o decide if you have legitimate reasons to record whether your staff have gives examples of workplaces where such checks may be justified as those ncounter infected people, or where infected people and unvaccinated vulnerable individuals.
+The ICO explains that the sector you work in, the kind of work your staff do and the health and safety risks in your workplace should help you to decide if you have legitimate reasons to record whether your staff have had the COVID-19 vaccine.
+The ICO gives examples of workplaces where such checks may be justified as those where your staff are more likely to encounter infected people, or where infected people and unvaccinated people could pose a risk to clinically vulnerable individuals.